Religious Zionist Party

-The Religious Zionist Party (הציונות הדתית), known as Tkuma (תקומה) until 2021 and officially known as National Union–Tkuma (האיחוד הלאומי-תקומה, HaIchud HaLeumi–Tkuma), was a far-right, ultra-nationalist, Jewish supremacist, and religious Zionist political party in Israel.
-In all the elections since its founding in 1998, the party had joined other factions and competed as part of a united list.
-In 2023, the Religious Zionist Party and The Jewish Home agreed to merge to become National Religious Party–Religious Zionism.
+The Religious Zionist Party (הציונות הדתית), known as Tkuma (תקומה) until 2021 and officially known as National Union–Tkuma (האיחוד הלאומי-תקומה, HaIchud HaLeumi–Tkuma), is a far-right, ultra-nationalist, Jewish supremacist, and religious Zionist political party in Israel.
+In all the elections since its founding in 1998, the party has joined other factions and competed as part of a united list.

 History

 Tkuma was established by Hanan Porat and Zvi Hendel in 1998.
 The pair left the National Religious Party in reaction to the Wye River Memorandum.
 Almost immediately after the creation of Tkuma, it joined together with Moledet and Herut – The National Movement, to form the National Union, a right-wing coalition which won four seats in the 1999 elections, with only one of those seats going to Tkuma.
 These elections were a failure for the right-wing bloc, and were won by Ehud Barak, leaving the National Union and Tkuma in the opposition.

 In February 2000, Yisrael Beiteinu joined the National Union, alongside Tkuma, and the two parties joined Ariel Sharon's first government in 2001.
 One year later, Tkuma and the rest of the National Union left Sharon's government over disagreements over the handling of the Second Intifada.
 For the 2003 elections, the National Union kept its alliance with Yisrael Beiteinu, with its increased support helping to win seven seats for the entire list, and two for Tkuma.
 The party was included in Ariel Sharon's coalition, alongside Likud, Shinui, the National Religious Party, and Yisrael BaAliyah.

 Because of tensions over the withdrawal from the Gaza Strip (Tkuma was ideologically opposed, and Hendel lived in the Gaza settlement of Ganei Tal), National Union ministers Binyamin Elon and Avigdor Lieberman were sacked, and the party left the coalition.
 However, the National Union was bolstered by the addition of Ahi, which had split off from the National Religious Party when they decided to remain in the coalition.

 Before the 2006 elections, the alliance between the National Union and Yisrael Beiteinu was dissolved, and a new alliance between the National Union and the National Religious Party was formed, which won nine seats, two of which were allocated to Tkuma and taken by Hendel and Uri Ariel.

 On 3 November 2008, ahead of the 2009 elections, Tkuma faced a crisis.
 The party itself announced that it would unite with Ahi, the National Religious Party, and Moledet, to form a new right-wing party, which was later named the Jewish Home.
 However, around half of the former Tkuma members later left the new party to re-establish Tkuma and rejoin the National Union alongside Moledet, Hatikva, and Eretz Yisrael Shelanu.
 In the elections themselves, the National Union got four seats, with Tkuma getting two seats.